Code-Institute-Submissions/Finess_Interios/README.md

 ## Credits

 Content
-The inspiration for the website came from a friend that works as an architect.
+The inspiration for the website came from a friend (Henke) that works as an architect.
 Keeping it quite minimalistic and adopting the less is more philosophy.

-The photos used in this site were obtained from Pexels.com and Unsplash.com
+The photos used in this site were obtained from [Pexels](https://www.pexels.com/) and [Unsplash](https://www.unsplash.com/).